Maurice, Iowa

 Maurice is a city in Sioux County, Iowa, United States, along the West Branch of the Floyd River.
 The population was 265 at the time of the 2020 census.
-It is home to the "Famous Maurice Fire Escape Slide" in the town park.
+It is home to the Sioux County Regional Airport and the "Famous Maurice Fire Escape Slide" in the town park.

 History

 Maurice was platted in 1882.
 It was named for Maurice, Prince of Orange.
 A post office has been in operation in Maurice since 1882.